Land and Buildings Transaction Tax explained

 Can you avoid paying the Additional Dwelling Supplement on a second home?

-You don’t have to pay the ADS if your second property:
+You don’t have to pay the ADS if your second property costs less than £40,000.

 Can I claim back the Additional Dwelling Supplement?

 If you buy a second property that you intend to use as your main residence, but don’t sell your existing property immediately, you’ll need to pay ADS.
-But if you sell your first property within 18 months, you can reclaim the Additional Dwelling Supplement.
-There’s an extension to 36 months for people who bought a new main residence between 24 September 2018 and 24 March 2020.
+But if you sell your first property within a set timeframe, you can reclaim the Additional Dwelling Supplement.

 For instructions on reclaiming ADS, see Revenue Scotland.